Jacques-Louis de Bougrenet de la Tocnaye wrote in 1797:

 The key question is why the government of Her Late Majesty Victoria, by the Grace of God of the United Kingdom of Great Britain and Ireland Queen, spent half a million pounds in the 1840s improving the navigation of the Shannon, including building the bridge at Plassey.
 There are several aspects to the answer, but one of them is that the work was undertaken to prevent food shortages.

 Steamers on the Shannon Estuary carried passengers, but also livestock, up to Limerick.
-Horse-drawn barges carried cargoes of food onward up the old Limerick Navigation to Killaloe, where steamers took over the tow (and picked up more cargoes) up Lough Derg to Portumna.
+Horse-drawn barges carried cargoes of food (grain, flour, butter, livestock, provisions) onward up the old Limerick Navigation to Killaloe, where steamers took over the tow (and picked up more cargoes) up Lough Derg to Portumna.
 Smaller steamers towed the barges up to Shannon Harbour, whence they were towed by horse along the Grand Canal to Dublin.
-From there, they went by steamer to Liverpool and, some of them, on further to Manchester.
+There, the cargoes were transhipped into larger steamers and sent to Liverpool and, some of them, on further to Manchester.

 The Black Bridge at Plassey was part of that work.
 When cargoes were of non-perishable goods (turf, stone, timber, corn, slate), a delay at Plassey, while waiting for water levels to subside, did not very much matter.
 But once the west coast of Ireland became integrated with the UK economy, the arrival of the regular cargoes of food became much more important, as did the safe and speedy movement of passengers: the navigation became part of the most comfortable route from London to Killarney and elsewhere in the west of Ireland.